YuAirLab/beta_dia/README.md

        ******************
        * Beta-DIA x.y.z *
        ******************
-Usage: beta_dia [-h] -ws WS -lib LIB [-out_name OUT_NAME] [-gpu_id GPU_ID]
+Usage: beta_dia -ws WS -lib LIB

-optional arguments:
+optional arguments for users:
-  -h, --help          show this help message and exit -ws WS              specify the folder that is .d or contains .d files.
+  -h, --help           Show this help message and exit.
+  -ws WS               Specify the folder that is .d or contains .d files.
-  -lib LIB            specify the absolute path of a .speclib spectra library.
+  -lib LIB             Specify the absolute path of a .speclib or .parquet spectra library.
-  -out_name OUT_NAME  specify the folder name of outputs.
+  -out_name OUT_NAME   Specify the folder name of outputs.
 Default: beta_dia.
-  -gpu_id GPU_ID      specify the GPU-ID (e.g. 0, 1, 2) which will be used.
+  -gpu_id GPU_ID       Specify the GPU-ID (e.g. 0, 1, 2) which will be used.
+Default: 0.
+  -start_idx START_IDX Specify from which file the analysis should restart.
 Default: 0.
 ```

 ### Output